outline/outline-onprem/README.md

 ## Simple reference deployment (15-20 min)

 In this guide, we will walk through a simple, straightforward, setup on AWS EC2.
 Outline comes with images for a Postgres DB instance, as well a Minio for file storage.

-For production deployments, we recommend you use something like RDS and S3 for these purposes.
+**For production deployments, we highly recommend you use something like RDS and S3 for these purposes.** This can be done during the initial install process or configured after setup is complete.

 #### Spin up a new EC2 instance:
 1. Choose **Launch Instance** from the EC2 dashboard.